Butterfly gardening: Problems

 There are diseases that afflict butterflies, such as bacteria in the genus Pseudomonas, the nuclear polyhedrosis virus, and Ophryocystis elektroscirrha, which only infects queen butterflies and monarch butterflies.

 In the absence of pesticides, aphids and true bugs may infest plants.
-Some gardeners may wish to release ladybugs (ladybirds) and other biological pest control agents that do not harm butterflies in order to control aphids.
-However, the release of ladybugs is not a good idea in places such as the United States where the species that is released is generally the invasive Chinese ladybug.
+Some gardeners release ladybugs (ladybirds) and other biological pest control agents that do not harm butterflies in order to control aphids.
+However, the release of ladybugs is not desirable in the United States and in many other locations, where the invasive Chinese ladybug (Harmonia axyridis) is often the species released.
+Perhaps more importantly, ladybugs and other predatory or parasitic insects can prey on butterfly and moth caterpillars and pupae even if they do not do so on adult Lepidoptera.

-An alternative to this is to wait for local predatory insects to find the aphids.
-One technique some use to quicken this process if the infestation is particularly high is to spray the bushes with a mix of sugar and water, simulating aphid honeydew.
-This is known to attract lacewings whose larva eat aphids.
+As an alternative, one can wait for local predatory insects to find the aphids.
+One can hasten this process if an infestation is high by spraying the plants with a mix of sugar and water, simulating aphid honeydew.
+This is known to attract lacewings whose larvae eat aphids.

-Another method of control is by spraying the plants with water, or rinsing plants with a mild dish detergent/water solution (although caterpillars should be relocated before suds are applied).
-Scented detergents are fine; those containing OxiClean should be avoided.
+One can also spray the plants with water, or rinse the plants with a mild detergent/water solution (although caterpillars should be relocated before suds are applied).
+Scented detergents are acceptable; those containing OxiClean should be avoided.
 The aphids will turn black within a day, and eventually fall off.
-One last technique is to plant a variety of different flowers, including ones that attract hoverflies and parasitic Braconid wasps, whose larvae kill pest species.
-Still, it is not advisable to kill all aphids, just to control them so that they are not detrimental to plants.
-Aphids still play a role in the environment by providing food for predators.
-There are even some caterpillars such as the harvester which only eat certain aphid species instead of plants.
+Another technique is to plant a variety of different flowers, including ones that attract hoverflies and parasitic braconid wasps (Braconidae), whose larvae kill pest species.
+Further, some caterpillars such as those of the harvester butterfly (Feniseca tarquinius) feed on certain species of aphids, but not on plants.